tupleapp/pair-programming-guide/_pages/the-case-for-pair-programming.md

 ## What slows down development?

-The best way to answer this is to look at what teams that ship slowly spend a lot of time doing:
+A good way to answer this is to look at what teams that ship slowly spend a lot of time doing:

 ### Fixing regressions